 Hazardous materials in a home, commercial building, or in the soil can pose a serious risk.
-These toxic substances like asbestos, mold, and lead must be dealt with caution and correctly.
+These toxic substances like asbestos, mould, and lead must be dealt with caution and correctly.
 At Advanced Remediation Solutions, we understand that abatement or remediation can be quite risky.
 If your property or building is exposed to these contaminants, we must first conduct a thorough inspection and testing to determine the extent of the problem.
 Once the issue is addressed and if you need abatement of remediation is required, we will prepare so that you can handle the situation quickly and easily.

-As experts in asbestos and mold removal, we’ve created a handy checklist to help you with abatement or remediation.
+As experts in asbestos and mould removal, we’ve created a handy checklist to help you with abatement or remediation.
 Follow our checklist of abatement and remediation services to be performed so that we can eliminate the threat of hazardous materials safely.

 1. Notification of project start-up must be submitted to Work Place Health and Safety at least seventy-two hours before an asbestos abatement begins.
 It is the responsibility of the abatement contractor you have hired.
-However, this is not required for mold remediation.
+However, this is not required for mould remediation.

 2. Any contents must be removed from the access point of the building, and the work area must be empty.
 This may include emptying cabinets if they are being removed as part of the scope of work.
 It is usually the responsibility of the home or building owner.

 3. Will you provide keys?
 Will you meet the contractor daily to let them in?
 Where can they park the company vehicle to unload crew, materials, and equipment?
 Make sure to provide or arrange for access to the work area.

 4. You will need to provide access to power and water (hot and cold).
 The abatement or remediation process has decontamination requirements, so water is a must.
 Also, during the abatement or remediation process, HEPA (High-efficiency Particulate Air) filtered air movers will be running twenty-four by seven; therefore, power is required.